Roger Miller: Recording career

 Miller was given his own TV show on NBC in September 1966.
-It lasted for 13 weeks, and it ended its run in January 1967.
-During this period Miller recorded songs written by other songwriters.
-The final hit of his own composition was "Walkin in the Sunshine", which reached No. 7 and No. 6 on the country and adult contemporary charts in 1967.
-Later in the year he scored his final top 10 hit with the first recording of Bobby Russell's "Little Green Apples".
-The next year, he was first to cover Kris Kristofferson's "Me and Bobby McGee," taking the song to No. 12 on country charts.
-In 1970, Miller recorded the album A Trip in the Country, honky-tonk-style standards penned by Miller, including "Tall, Tall Trees."
+It lasted for 13 weeks, and ended its run in January 1967.
+During this period, Miller recorded songs written by other songwriters.
+The final hit of his own composition was "Walkin in the Sunshine", which reached number seven on the country and number six on the adult contemporary charts in 1967.
+Later in the year, he scored his final top-10 hit with the first recording of Bobby Russell's "Little Green Apples".
+The next year, he was first to cover Kris Kristofferson's "Me and Bobby McGee," taking the song to number 12 on country charts.
+In 1970, Miller recorded the album A Trip in the Country, honky-tonk-style standards penned by Miller, including "Tall, Tall Trees".
 Later that year, after Smash Records folded, Miller was signed by Columbia Records, for whom he released Dear Folks: Sorry I Haven't Written Lately in 1973.
 Later that year, Miller wrote and performed three songs in the Walt Disney animated feature Robin Hood as the rooster and minstrel Allan-a-Dale: "Oo-De-Lally", "Not in Nottingham", and "Whistle-Stop" (which was sampled for use in the popular Hampster Dance web site).
 He provided the voice of Speiltoe, the equine narrator of the Rankin/Bass holiday special Nestor the Long-Eared Christmas Donkey in 1977.
 Miller collaborated with Willie Nelson on an album titled Old Friends.
 The title track was based on a song he had previously penned for his family in Oklahoma.
-The song, with guest vocals from Ray Price, was the last hit of Miller's career, peaking at No. 19 on country charts in 1982.
+The song, with guest vocals from Ray Price, was the last hit of Miller's career, peaking at number 19 on country charts in 1982.